stuartellis/rpi-management/README.md

 To get the Ansible facts for nodes, use the *setup* module:

-    ansible -m setup -i inventory/hosts all > all.json
+    ansible -m setup -i inventory/hosts all > all.txt